 Live event participants can earn up to 1 CPE credit in the Specialized Knowledge field of study.

-Current or past experience with employee benefit plan planning and/or implementation issues.Advanced Preparation:
+Current or past experience with healthcare industry planning and/or implementation issues.Advanced Preparation:

 NoneTopics to be discussed include:

 - Updated steps, timing, and required data for reporting use of funds

 - Impacts of the changes to the Expenses and “Lost Revenue” calculation based on Period of Availability and other considerations

 - Single audit and compliance requirements as it relates to Provider Relief Funds

 - The purpose of the Provider Relief Funding Portal and what you need to do now